syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Printing.md

 ---
 layout: post
-title: Printing for Syncfusion Essential WindowsForms
+title: Printing in Windows Forms GridGrouping control | Syncfusion
-description: This section provides the information about various printing options of GridGroupingControl
+description: Learn about Printing support in Syncfusion Windows Forms GridGrouping (GridGroupingControl) control and more details.
 platform: WindowsForms
 control: GridGrouping
 documentation: ug
 ---

-# Printing
+# Printing in Windows Forms GridGrouping (GridGroupingControl)
 GridGroupingControl supports printing and previewing the printing document in dialog box.
 A derived [GridPrintDocument](http://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridPrintDocument.html), which represents the print document is passed to these classes.
 This `GridPrintDocument` implements printing logic that is needed to print multi page grids.

 For printing the grid make use of the [PrintDialog](https://msdn.microsoft.com/en-us/library/system.windows.forms.printdialog.aspx) class.
 For printing the document get the grid as document with the help of `GridPrintDocument` class, then assign this document to the property[Document](https://msdn.microsoft.com/en-us/library/system.windows.forms.printdialog.document.aspx) of the `PrintDialog` object.
 It also supports hierarchical grid printing.